rutaihwa/godazo/README.md

 ## Thanks

-The project is written in Go, and make heavy dependence on [Gin](https://github.com/gin-gonic/gin) and [Revealjs](https://github.com/hakimel/reveal.js/).
+The project is written in Go, and make heavy dependence on [Gin](https://github.com/gin-gonic/gin) and [webslides](https://github.com/webslides/webslides).

 ## Todo

 * Don't be evil test your code - Writing tests

 * Future Features?
+- GUI slide creator.
+- Import and export to simple popular formats.